-Dr. Kathleen Marie Pierce is an associate professor in the Department of Graduate Education, Leadership, and Counseling in the School of Education within the College of Liberal Arts, Education, and Sciences at Rider University, Lawrenceville, NJ.
+Dr. Kathleen Marie Pierce is a professor in the Department of Graduate Education, Leadership, and Counseling in the School of Education at Rider University, Lawrenceville, NJ.

 Having worked as a high school English teacher for over 20 years, she includes among her current scholarly interests the nature of collegial teacher collaboration to promote inquiry-based learning and interdisciplinary understanding.
 A driving motivation behind her teaching, scholarship, and service is creating partnerships in and outside of the traditional classroom walls for more productive and enjoyable learning and relationships.